Legend-2015

 This makes the audience ponder.

-Impressive is the sexuality of Ron, and especially since he is not written stereotypically.
+Impressive is Ron’s sexuality, especially since he is not written stereotypically.
 He is brutal, masculine, and hardcore.
 The fact that Ron Kray was a real figure is important to note.
 His entourage of boyfriends follows him around in dedication.

-Who can blame them as his charisma oozes- think an unstable James Bond.
+Who can blame them as his charisma oozes- think of an unstable James Bond.

-The twin’s relationship is the best part of the film, but as a mob film, Legend meanders quite a bit, so much so that it becomes tough to identify what the point of the film is, if not for Hardy.
+The twin’s relationship is the best part of the film, but as a mob film, Legend meanders quite a bit, so much so that it becomes tough to identify what the point is, if not for Hardy.

-Save for Frances, none of the supporting characters are written with any interest and they are all rather forgettable.
+Save for Frances, none of the supporting characters are written with interest and are all rather forgettable.

 The wonderful Chazz Palminteri is wasted in the role of Angelo Bruno, head of a Philadelphia crime family and friend of the Krays.
 There is little meaning or interest in his role.